Summer Reading Program

 Become a Discussion Facilitator

-After you sign up, please come to the Office of Liberal Education in 313 Laws Hall to pick up your complementary copy of the book.
-You will be added to a Niihka site for discussion facilitators that contains resources such as example discussion topics, an open forum and chat room for you to connect with other facilitators, and articles, links, and other information regarding the book, author, topic, and related activities on campus.
+After you sign up, please come to the Office of Liberal Education in 103 Campus Avenue Building to pick up your complimentary copy of the book.
+You will be added to a Learning Management System (Niihka or Canvas) site for discussion facilitators that will contain resources such as example discussion topics, an open forum and chat room for you to connect with other facilitators, and articles, links, and other information regarding the book, author, topic, and related activities on campus.
 Room assignments for the post-Convocation discussions will also be posted to the site closer to Convocation Day.
-Please also take a look at the Miami University Summer Reading 2013 Facebook page.